JerboaBurrow/Busser/README.md

 #### Simple HTTPS website hosting in Rust with [Axum](https://github.com/tokio-rs/axum).

+##### Host for free on Google Cloud

 1. Just create a folder with your ```.html/.css/.js``` and other resources, ```.png, .gif, ...```
-2. Point Busser to it with a config.json.
+2. Point Busser to it with a config.json and stats-config.json.
 3. Run it, and that's it!*

-\* you'll need certificates for https, and open ports if on a server
+\* you'll need certificates for https, and open ports

 ### Configuration